cornelia-schulz/lost-in-translation/src/pages/2019-01-10-detecting-user-locales-in-react/index.md

 Since none of these are included in the HTTP protocol many web developers have used the Accept-Language header to make inferences about the user's locale.

-The Accept-Language header is information about the user's language preferences that is passed via HTTP when a document is requested.
-Mainstream browsers allow these language preferences to be modified by the user.
-The value itself is a defined by BCP 47, typically as a two or three letter language code (eg. fr for French), followed by optional subcodes representing such things as country (eg. fr-CA represents French as spoken in Canada).

-The question is about whether this information is appropriate for determining the locale of the user.

-The HTTP Accept-Language header was originally only intended to specify the user's language.
-However, since many applications need to know the locale of the user, common practice has used Accept-Language to determine this information.
-It is not a good idea to use the HTTP Accept-Language header alone to determine the locale of the user.
-If you use Accept-Language exclusively, you may handcuff the user into a set of choices not to his liking.

-For a first contact, using the Accept-Language value to infer regional settings may be a good starting point, but be sure to allow them to change the language as needed and specify their cultural settings more exactly if necessary.
-Store the results in a database or a cookie for later visits.

 Some of the potential issues include the following: